KibromBerihu/TumorLocationProfiler/README.md

 ## 📖 Citations
 Please cite the following papers if you use this package for your research:
 ```
-Girum KB, Cottereau A-S, et al. Tumor location relative to the spleen is a prognostic factor in lymphoma patients: a demonstration from the REMARC trial
+Girum, KB, et al. "Tumor location relative to the spleen is a prognostic factor in lymphoma patients: a demonstration from the REMARC trial" The Journal of Nuclear Medicine (2023).

+Wasserthal, Jakob, et al. "Totalsegmentator: Robust segmentation of 104 anatomic structures in ct images."
+Radiology: Artificial Intelligence 5.5 (2023).
 ```

 ## 🙏 Acknowledgments